(updated March 2025)

 3. OWNERSHIP OF RESOURCES; NATIONAL LAWS

 The States Parties agree that the removal of outer space resources from in place does not violate the ban on appropriation in Article II of the Outer Space Treaty.
 Resources removed from in place can become private property, subject to applicable national laws.
-The right to utilize resources shall terminate if the authorized entity fails to comply with the obligations in the above-listed treaties and this Agreement.
+The right to utilize and own resources shall terminate if the authorized entity fails to comply with the obligations in the Treaty and this Agreement.

 4. PUBLIC POLICY OBLIGATIONS